canalplus/rx-player/doc/architecture/buffers/segment_bookkeeper.md

 ## Overview ####################################################################

-The SegmentBookkeeper is a class which registers informations about every segments currently present in a SourceBuffer.
+The SegmentBookkeeper is a class which registers information about every segments currently present in a SourceBuffer.
 The RxPlayer creates one of them for each SourceBuffer created.